navythenerd/awesome-hammerspoon-framework/README.md

 By default the following modules are supplied (Inspiration by [Hammerspoon's sample configurations page](https://github.com/Hammerspoon/hammerspoon/wiki/Sample-Configurations)):

-- Redshift - Adjust screen brightness and gamma based on sunrise information (Inspired by [Redshift](https://github.com/jonls/redshift)).
+- Redshift - Adjust screen brightness and gamma based on sunrise information (Inspired by [Redshift](https://github.com/jonls/redshift) and [f.lux](https://justgetflux.com/)).
   - Temporally toggling off of Redshift is provided through `[CMD][ALT][CTRL][-]`
   - Redshift config is located at `etc/redshift.lua`.
-- Caffeine - Disable standby time for your screen (Inspired by [Caffeine](https://de.wikipedia.org/wiki/Caffeine)).
+- Caffeine - Disable standby time for your screen.
   - Caffeine can be toggled through menubar icon (Cup) or through hotkey `[CMD][ALT][CTRL][S]`.
   - Furthermore through `[CMD][ALT][CTRL][L]` you can lock your screen immediately.
   - Through `[SHIFT][CMD][ALT][CTRL][S]` Caffeine puts your Mac into sleep-idle immediately.
   - With `[SHIFT][CMD][ALT][CTRL][L]` Caffeine puts your Mac into sleep-idle after your screen was locked.
-  - MonitorMode automatically disbales/enables the display idle at connection/disconnection of an external monitor (Can be disabled through config)
+  - MonitorMode automatically disables/enables the display idle at connection/disconnection of an external monitor (Can be disabled through config)
   - Config is located at `etc/caffeine.lua`.
-- MouseLocator - Hightlights your cursor with a circle (Inspired by [Locator](https://github.com/zzamboni/oh-my-hammerspoon/blob/master/plugins/mouse/locator.lua)).
+- MouseLocator - Hightlights your cursor with a surrounding circle (Inspired by [Locator](https://github.com/zzamboni/oh-my-hammerspoon/blob/master/plugins/mouse/locator.lua)).
   - Hightlight is triggered by `[CMD][ALT][CTRL][M]`.
   - Config is located at `etc/mouselocator.lua`.
-- Snap - Provides simple window managment with full-screen, half-screen, quarter-screen.
+- Snap - Provides simple window management with full-screen, half-screen, quarter-screen.
-  - Manage focused through one of the following short-keys:
+  - Manage focused window through one of the following short-keys:
     - full-screen: `[CMD][ALT][CTRL][F]`
     - half-screen-left: `[CMD][ALT][CTRL][D]`
     - half-screen-right: `[CMD][ALT][CTRL][G]`